Praharx/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is an online version of the game - 'Simon Says'.Built purely on vanilla JS &amp; DOM  with basic styling.Try it out!
+This is an online version of the game - 'Simon Says'.
+Built purely on vanilla JS &amp; DOM  with basic styling.
+Try it out!